igearfs/jnlp-launcher-project/README.md

 📌 This project is licensed under the **GNU GENERAL PUBLIC LICENSE Version 3**.

 ---

-⚠️ WARNING: As always, use at your own risk! ⚠️
-By downloading, installing, or running this program, you acknowledge that you are doing so at your own risk.
-The developer(S)/company is not responsible for any issues, data loss, or damage that may occur as a result of using this software.
-Please proceed with caution and make sure to back up your files!

 ## 📂 **Setup & Installation**

 ### **1️⃣ Build the Project**